 Discuss future expenses

 If one or both of you have children from a prior marriage, discuss who will pay for summer camp, braces or other health care needs, and college expenses.
-(Calculator: How much for college?)
+(Calculator: How much do I need to save for college?)

 Will you establish a rule that any new major expense over a certain amount, say $500, must be discussed?